stepan-mitkin/drakonhub_desktop/README.md

 DrakonHub runs on Windows and Linux.

+DrakonHub for desktop is based on [DrakonWidget library](https://github.com/stepan-mitkin/drakonwidget)

 ## What is DRAKON

 DRAKON is a visual language for presenting algorithms.
 DRAKON is similar to flowcharts.
 The strong point of the DRAKON language is the rules that make it easier to read diagrams.